CRawLerStud/Restaurant/README.md

   </ul>
 <li>People can choose(multiple choices in multiple tables) and order what they want to eat from their table's window</li>
 <li>After an order is placed, it is visible immediately on the staff's window (in Placed Orders table)</li>
-<li>Staff can change status of an order (placed orders can change their status into preparing orders or delivered orders, preparing orders can change their status to delivered orders)</li>
+<li>Staff can change status of an order (placed orders can change their status into preparing orders, preparing orders can change their status to delivered orders)</li>
 <li>When an order's status is changed, an information window is shown immediately with the title set as the table's name (eg. 'Table 1', 'Table 100')</li>
 <li>An order can have just unique items (people can not order 3 x Pasta, they have to make multiple orders to achieve that)</li>